 Where the design community meets.

-SF Bay Area Product Designer at Facebook Joined over 4 years ago
+SF Bay Area Product Designer at Facebook Joined almost 5 years ago

 Your post reads like:

 “I know there are a million tools out there for animations but they either too limited, too difficult for me to learn or too expensive.
 This sucks!!”

 Are you thinking there’s a ultra capable, cheap, easy to use product out there you haven’t discovered yet and you’re hoping someone here will tell you about it?

 Sounds like you need to spend some time learning React.

 Is the name you want already taken?
 Just add “ly” to the end!

 How much money does it take to build a house?